Mutara II Rwogera

-Mutara II Rwogera was the King of Rwanda from 1830 to his death in June 1853.
+Mutara II Rwogera was the King of Rwanda from 1845 to his death in 1867.
 Under his rule and that of his successor Kigeli IV Rwabugiri, the kingdom reached its pinnacle of power.

-After 1 June 1853, King Mutara II Rwogera died of an illness, but a non-governmental organization prevented Abiru from informing Queen Nyiramavugo Nyiramongi about his death, a non-governmental organization because he had refused to drink and should not stay after the king.
+In 1867, King Mutara II Rwogera died of an illness, but a non-governmental organization prevented Abiru from informing Queen Nyiramavugo Nyiramongi about his death, a non-governmental organization because he had refused to drink and should not stay after the king.

 The Mutara dynasty completed the planned conquest of Gisaka, a struggling country.
-Rwabugili, inherited his father's kingdom, and did a great job of restoring it.
+Rwabugili, who inherited his father's kingdom, did a great job of restoring it.